SherG/cool-iron/blog/amazon-department-stores.md

 Is Shouraboura is involved in this project?
 Perhaps Amazon bought her intellectual property and tech.

 If not, maybe they should consider it.
+While Amazon can adapt its recommendation engines for in-store use, Shouraboura has already worked through key product-market fit issues.

-One thing's for sure: everything described in the article was done 9 years ago.
+One thing's for sure: everything described in the article was done a decade ago.

 And since then Shouraboura has been instrumental in deploying her mobile tech concepts to transform shopping experiences at Macy's and other top retailers.